Shashank-Singh90/ML-DEPLOY/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License

 ## Contributing

 Contributions are welcome!
-Please follow these guidelines:
+Please:
 1. Fork the repository
 2. Create a feature branch
 3. Write tests for new functionality